-All of our solar panels are rated at IP68 which means they can be submerged in up to 1m of water for up to 30 minutes without sustaining damage.
-Charge tesla in rain, Our Tesla Power wall 2 battery is also weatherproof with a rating of IP55 so if you have both then you can safely leave them out in all but extreme weather conditions.
+Our solar panels are IP68-rated, which means they can be submerged for up to 30 minutes without sustaining damage.
+Our Tesla Power wall 2 battery is also weatherproof with a rating of IP55 so if you have both then you can safely leave them out in all but extreme weather conditions.

 These features can help prevent accidents before they happen.
 And if one does occur most EVs are equipped with airbags similar to those found in other passenger cars.
 For example, Ford’s new Focus Electric comes standard with eight airbags dual front knee side torso, and a full-length side curtain along with stability control anti-lock brakes active head restraints four-wheel disc brakes, and a tire pressure monitoring system.

-Charging electric cars in the rain can operate through precipitation but there’s a catch.
+Charge electric car in rain can operate through precipitation but there’s a catch.
 While charging stations themselves can handle water just fine your EV’s battery can be damaged if it gets too wet.
 When it comes to charging your car during a downpour.

 If you do park under something like an overhang while charging.Avoid getting your car pummeled by water directly from above cover any exposed windshield wiper arms, and otherwise keep yourself safe and dry.
 As for parking outside in heavy rains that are best avoided as well.
 Again, just because charging can take place when there’s moisture doesn’t mean you should test its limits.

-Electric cars have become more popular in recent years and are expected to continue increasing in popularity over time.
+Electric cars have grown in popularity recently and are expected to grow over time.
 Electric cars are a great choice for your next car because they have zero emissions and produce little noise while on the road.

 One of their major advantages is that they’re fairly cheap to fuel.
 Charging them is free, as long as you can plug them into a standard outlet.
-So what happens if it rains while your car is charging can your charge tesla in rain.
+Can we charge electric car in rain?
 The answer is yes but there are some special precautions that need to be taken.

 Charging electric cars in the rain is a crucial part of owning one.
 However, it’s important to know that charging methods can vary wildly depending on whether or not you’re using the public or private infrastructure.
 If you’re on public infrastructure like.

 A lot of people worry about how to charge tesla in rain.
-They think if it rains and they’re using public charging stations, their car will be ruined.
+There’s a risk to their car if it rains.
 The truth is that charging your car during a storm isn’t going to hurt it at all.
 If there’s lightning or high winds avoid charging for safety reasons.